December 11, 2018 | Webinar

 Speakers: Tricia McGinnis, Senior Vice President, CHCS; Diana Crumley, Program Officer, CHCS

-T. McGinnis and D. Crumley will discuss select findings in the upcoming report, providing examples of requirements and incentives in contracts and § 1115 demonstrations in two categories: (1) systems and partnerships and (2) authority and funding.
-CHCS will provide an overview of requirements and incentives related to care coordination and management, quality assessment and performance improvement, additional services, MCO payment incentives, and value-based payment.
-CHCS will also outline recommendations for federal policymakers.
+T. McGinnis and D. Crumley discussed select findings in the report, providing examples of requirements and incentives in contracts and § 1115 demonstrations in two categories: (1) systems and partnerships; and (2) authority and funding.
+CHCS provided an overview of requirements and incentives related to care coordination and management, quality assessment and performance improvement, additional services, MCO payment incentives, and value-based payment.
+CHCS also outlined recommendations for federal policymakers.

 III.
 ACAP Member Reactor

 Speaker: Anne Kanyusik Yoakum, Chief Executive Officer, Hennepin Health

 A. Kanyusik Yoakum, Chief Executive Officer at Hennepin Health in Minnesota, reflected on the findings and shared how SDOH is being addressed for Hennepin’s population.